shliamin/Genome-Assembler/README.md

 A particularly prominent example is the bacterium Staphylococcus aureus, which quickly accumulates antibiotic resistances.
 Infections with multi-resistant S. aureus (MRSA) present a major challenge to medicine, as in the worst case, none of the available antibiotics may work against them (or only so-called "drugs of last resort" work - antibiotics that are held back for particularly severe cases, as bacteria have not yet been subjected to evolutionary pressure to develop resistances against these).

-In this task, you will examine the samples of 4 individuals infected with S. aureus for mutations in the rpoB gene of the bacterium.
+In this task, we will examine the samples of 4 individuals infected with S. aureus for mutations in the rpoB gene of the bacterium.
 The following two antibiotics are available for treatment - in brackets is the priority with which they should be used, if possible the antibiotic with the highest priority (the smallest number behind it) should be used:

 * Daptomycin (1)
 * Rifampicin (2)